Some characters in A Song of Ice and Fire/Game of Thrones have some serious similarities to characters in Der Ring des

 What arguments am I not making?

 - I am not saying that Der Ring is the primary influence.
 Obviously there are others that are equal if not more important.
 For example, Jon Snow’s personality is much more noble than any version of Siegfried/Sigurd, and he clearly shares similarities with King Arthur and Aragorn of The Lord of the Rings.
 And unless Martin comes out and says that it was an influence, we can’t be sure if my associations are right or just coincidence.

 - I’m also not saying that ASoIaF is a retelling of the Ring.
 As you’ll see, the similarities are often time shifted relative to their placement in the Ring.
 For example, Dany and Brünnhilde’s pyre walks happen in relatively different moments of their stories.
 Most of Song‘s characters have nothing to do with the Ring.
 There also appear to be hero’s arcs within larger arcs.
 For example, Jon’s first arc ends with his death at the end of A Storm of Swords.

 - I’m also not saying that only one character may represent a Ring character.
 For example, although Jon Snow’s story-line is like that of Siegfried’s, Khal Drogo in relationship to Dany bears some similarity as well.
 But he’s not the hero of the story.
 Likewise, several characters fulfill the roles for Jon that Mime does for Siegfried (Ned, Tyrion, Jeor Mormont, Qhorin Halfhand), but they only do this in their relationship with Jon and not more broadly.
 Brienne has certain Brünnhilde similarities as well.

-With that out of the way, here’s a running list of similarities and fever-dream associations (you can decided which is which):
+With that out of the way, here’s a running list of similarities and fever-dream associations (you can decide which is which):

 Some base-level observations